vwkd/code-web/Other/Git/introduction.md

 - In Git a branch is just a pointer to _last_ commit on that branch, Graph theory guarantees that can reconstruct branch chain from it since DAG can only go forwards, just a file containing branch name and commit hash it's pointing to instead of whole copy of directory
 - HEAD is just a pointer to the branch that is currently checked out, it’s in „detached HEAD state“ if it directly points to a commit instead of a branch, often talks about moving HEAD pointer to another commit but actually only current branch pointer is moved to which HEAD is pointing constantly
 ![](pointers.png)
+- a tag is just a pointer that doesn't move

 ## The three areas